knoxxs/knoxxs.github.io/_posts/2016/02/2016-02-05-startup-weekend-pitch.markdown

 > means: a pair of connected or corresponding things.

-- A network where both can come together
+- A network where both can come together to talk
 - A relation can sprout

 ### Me?